microsoft/aitour-building-copilots-with-copilot-studio/session-delivery-resources/README.md

 ## How To Use

-Welcome,

-We're glad you are here and look forward to your delivery of the Build your own Copilots with ​ Microsoft Copilot Studio workshop.
-This guide focuses on what you need to present for a successful delivery of the workshop.
+The following resources are intended for a presenter to learn and deliver the Build your own Copilots with ​ Microsoft Copilot Studio workshop

 Prior to delivering the workshop please: